mmontalvo/homey/README.md

 - there is no UI / UX done due to the lack of instructions.
 It would be nice to get some designs or maybe define a frontend framework to use.
 - the previous decision would also have an impact in how controllers and views behave e.g. it is decided to have everything (ability to post a comment and project status) on the same screen.

+## Deployment

+Application is deployed to Heroku and available at https://homey-36e96b9d1a4b.herokuapp.com/

+To access the app you can simply login by using the following credentials:
+- user: test@test.com
+- password: admin123